microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-build-tool-to-download-all-the-resources-from-assignment.md

 ---
-title: "Build a tool to download all resources from a set of assignments"
+title: "How to download all resources from a set of assignments"
 description: "Use Microsoft Graph to create assignments with teams app resource using your own application" ms.localizationpriority: medium
 author: "AshwaniBansal1"